mlstyszynski/techfest/README.md

 # EVPN-VXLAN lab Section 1
 ## Centrally Routed Bridging Overlay architecture
-+ EVPN-VXLAN overlay configuration

 `Lab section objectives`

-The goal of the section 1 of the present lab is to build the Centrally Routed Bridging Overlay architecture using EVPN-VXLAN type2 communication between CE1 (VNI 100) and CE2 (VNI 100) in POD-1 and Server3 (VNI 30)/ Server4 (VNI 40) in POD-2 .
+The goal of the section 1 is to build the Centrally Routed Bridging Overlay architecture using the Juniper QFX series EVPN-VXLAN technologies.

+The iBGP EVPN-type2 routes will be used in order to advertise the MAC@ and MAC+IP between the leafs of the same fabric.

+The inter-vni routing will be taking place at the spine1-re and spine2-re therefore the MAC+IP routes will be injected by the spine1-re/Spine2-re on behalf of the layer 2 leafs.

+CE1 (VNI 100) and CE2 (VNI 100) will have to communicate .
 The baseline environment provided has EBGP set up for the Spine-Spine and Spine-Leaf underlay connections.

 In Section 1, you will configure MP-iBGP as the overlay between the leaf devices.
 Section 2 will require you to establish EVPN type 2 (Asymmetric mode) communication between VNI 10 and VNI 30.
 In Section 3,  you will establish EVPN type 5 (Symmetric mode) communication between VNI 20 and VNI 40.
 Finally, in the same section, type 5 will be introduced on the remaining two leaf devices to facilitate full inter-VXLAN communication.